ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   defines an aggregation job extension.
 For example, the leader-selected batch mode defines an extension that conveys the batch ID. (\*) (#762)

+- Move resource creation from PUT to POST with server-selected identifiers for aggregation jobs, collection jobs, and aggregate shares. (\*) (#781)

 17:

 - Bump version tag from "dap-16" to "dap-17". (\*)